WHAT IS EXFOLIATION?

 We do manufacture and sell our own brand of exfoliating body cloths, but there are several other brands available as well if you want to compare options to decide for yourself which is the best exfoliating bath cloth…

 - Mayberry Health and Home Exfoliating Bath Cloth – Our cloths are approximately 11 inches wide and 36 inches long and are made of 100% nylon.
-The cloths come in gray and white and having stitching on all four sides for added durability.
+The cloths come in gray and white and have stitching on all four sides for added durability.

 - Salux Exfoliating Bath Cloth – These cloths are approximately 11 inches wide and 35 inches long.
 They are made of 60% nylon and 40% polyester and come in a variety of neon colors.